Overwatch Guide

-Ultimate abilities are game-changers in Overwatch 2, often dictating the flow and outcome of team fights.
+Ultimate abilities remain game-changers in Overwatch 2, often dictating the flow and outcome of team fights.
 Knowing when an enemy ultimate is coming can turn a losing engagement into a winning one, or prevent a devastating team wipe.
 This guide will teach you the essential techniques for ultimate tracking, transforming your understanding of the battlefield.

 Why Ultimate Tracking is Crucial for Climbing